WCSCourses/PRS_2025/course_modules_2025/Day2.docx.md

 sed -i '1d' Base_Data/GIANT_Height.txt
 ```

-Recheck to see this error is correct
+Recheck to see this error is corrected

 Check that the first line is not empty
 ```